vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-config.rst

 Specifying the runtime configuration
 ------------------------------------

-Workshop images can be deployed directory to a container runtime.
+Workshop images can be deployed directly to a container runtime.
 To manage deployments into a Kubernetes cluster, the eduk8s operator is provided.
 Configuration for the eduk8s operator is defined by a ``Workshop`` custom resource definition in the ``resources/workshop.yaml`` file:

 .. code-block:: yaml